Satisfactory Academic Progress (SAP) Policy

-Repeating a Course – Students may only repeat a failed course.
+Repeating a Course – Allowable repeats include a failed course and a course the student has previously withdrawn from.
 Please note that the repeat course will count toward quantitative and maximum time frame requirements.
 Students may not receive financial aid funding to repeat a course that has been successfully completed.

 Developmental coursework – Students may receive financial aid for up to 30 credit hours of developmental/remedial coursework.
 Developmental courses will count toward quantitative and maximum time frame requirements of this SAP policy.